fakedrtom/SVAFotate/README.md

 Lumpy and other SV callers may generate confidence interval metrics for predicted SV breakpoints.
 To use these confidence intervals instead of the given START and END coordinates, the `-ci` or `-ci95` options may be used.
+There are two choices for each of these parameters: `in` and `out`.
+The `in` choice will use the CIPOS and CIEND (or CIPOS95 and CIEND95) that will result in a smaller SV whil the `out` choice will use the intervals resulting in a larger SV.
 If CIPOS and CIEND or CIPOS95 and CIEND95 are not present in the INFO field for a given SV in the input VCF these options will not work.
 Please be sure to consider the adjustments to SV genomic coordinates when using the `-f` option for requiring reciprocal overlaps.

 #### Change SV Size
 ```